bucs110fall2023/final-project-team-aj/README.md

 Run the program.
 Press Space Bar to open the game.
 Push the right arrow key.
-Verify the bottom paddle moves to the right.
+Verify the blue paddle moves to the right.
 Push the left arrow key.
-Verify the bottom paddle moves to the left.
+Verify the blue paddle moves to the left.
 Push the "d" key.
-Verify the top paddle moves to the right.
+Verify the red paddle moves to the right.
 Push the "a" key.
-Verify the top paddle moves to the left.
+Verify the red paddle moves to the left.

 Expected Outcome: The paddles should move left and right in response to the keyboard key inputs.